Wittenberg University Anti-Hazing Policy (PDF)

 This policy applies to Wittenberg University students, student organizations, student groups/teams, employees, volunteers, contractors, and alumni.
 This policy also applies to volunteers acting in an official capacity that advise or coach student organizations and/or student groups/teams and who have direct contact with students.

 Wittenberg University has jurisdiction under this policy whether the conduct occurs on or off-campus.
 The University will investigate and respond to all reports of hazing as outlined in this policy.

 The following factors do not prevent conduct from being considered a violation of this policy:

 - a.
 Expressed or implied consent; or

 - b.
-The conduct not being part of an official event or otherwise sanctioned or approved by a student organization or student group/team.
+The conduct is not part of an official event or otherwise sanctioned or approved by a student organization or student group/team.

 In addition to this policy, NCAA student athletes shall follow the policies and guidelines set forth by the NCAA, NCAC, and Wittenberg Athletics.

-All acts of hazing, both on- and off-campus by an organization recognized by or operating under sanction of Wittenberg University, or group of any of its members, are strictly forbidden.
+All acts of hazing, both on- and off-campus by any organization recognized by or operating under the sanction of Wittenberg University, or group of any of its members, is forbidden.
 A violation of this policy may exist irrespective of any alleged voluntary or consensual participation in the activity by the person(s) being abused.
 The policy will apply only if the hazing takes place between two or more people who are affiliated with Wittenberg University.

 What is Hazing?